daveschudel/Fedora-KDE/hamradio.md

 winetricks vb6run<br>
 winetricks vcrun2015</code><br>

-FYI: the .NET install takes a long time<br>
+FYI: the .NET install takes a long time.<br><br>
+I got SELinux warnings all over the place when installing .NET so I made the appropriate adjustments.
+Install <code>setroubleshoot</code> and it will give you instructions on how to fix them.

 If you are using a USB-to-Serial cable follow K6ETA's instructions.
 Otherwise continue.